 In order to support the above two premises, the following requirements are necessary:

 The Aggregator NSA needs a full view of the Network topology to perform advanced "intelligent" routing decisions.
-At a minimum, the Aggregator NSA needs all the Networks, the peering ports (to derive SDP), the services offered, associated service domains (Switching Services), and any adaptations within the Network.
+At a minimum, the Aggregator NSA needs all the Networks, the Transport Plane peering ports (to derive SDP), the services offered, associated service domains (Switching Services), and any adaptations within the Network.

 An aggregator may hide Network details of child Networks if desired, and advertise a summarized NSI Topology as needed.
 The key with this model is that external NSAs need not know the details of these internal child NSAs.